“We want to see everyone represented at our events, and we want everyone to feel welcome at our events.”

-That is why this year, to continue working to increase diversity at our events, we have held back a pocket of tickets for *POC/BAME riders to attend BITW Dorset.
-General release tickets sold out in the blink of an eye, and although we really appreciated all the love from our loyal BITW fans, it means a lot of people in the wider community miss out before they have a chance to find out about the event.
+This year, to continue working to increase diversity at our events, we have held back a pocket of tickets for *POC, BAME and all under-represented riders to attend BITW Dorset.
+General release tickets sell out in the blink of an eye, and although we really appreciate all the love from our loyal BITW fans, it means a lot of people in the wider community miss out before they have a chance to find out about the event.

-In an ideal world, ring-fencing tickets would not be necessary, however we are not there yet and feel that this approach is a great way to increase representation at Brother in the Wild.
+In an ideal world ring-fencing tickets would not be necessary, however, we are not there yet and feel that this approach is a great way to increase representation at Brother in the Wild – it’s awesome to see the positive effect it has already had in previous years.
 That being said, we would love to hear from you if you have any feedback, questions or advice about this approach.
-Also, if there are other barriers that keep you from attending, please let us know what they are (eg child care, travel expenses, not having the right kit) so that we can be better prepared to support you.

 Please drop us an email or DM with any questions and/or feedback.